 When I look at potential trading opportunities, I like to scan for stocks that have high short selling positions in them.
 These are the traders betting against the stock.

 Now, while there’s always some validity to why a stock becomes a short selling target, it’s not always the case; this is where I see contrarian trading opportunities..

 In my view, Google Inc. (NASDAQ/GOOG) is tops in the Internet space, and a better play than Facebook, Inc. (NASDAQ/FB) and Yahoo!
 Inc. (NASDAQ/YHOO), based on my stock analysis.
 (Read “Facebook’s Hot, But Valuation’s Questionable.”)

 At just over $700.00 a share, you may think the stock is expensive.
-On an absolute basis, a $700.00-plus stock is not cheap, but on a valuation and comparative basis, Google is still tops, according to my stock analysis.
+On an absolute basis, a .

 I’d like to see a stock market correction so income investors could buy good dividend paying stocks at fair prices.
 I’m not rooting for disaster, of course, and I’m not fond of short selling.
 I just think that, if the stock market pulled back a normal three percent to five percent from its current level, it would make for a very good .